2kunal6/MLadapters/docs/API.md

-ML algorithm wrappers is a Python wrapper for algorithms defined in Scikit and Pytorch.
-The wrapper code is auto generated based on classes defined in ontology.
+MLAdapters is a Python wrapper/adapter for algorithms defined in Scikit and Pytorch.
+The wrapper/adapter codes are auto generated based on classes defined in ontology.

 The adapters are written for Classification, Clustering, Regression and Metrics from the various models in scikit-learn.